khazin/stats-preview-card-component/README.md

 ### The challenge

-- Need to build responsive layout for mobile and desktop device
+Users should be able to:

-- Figuring out the dimensions and font sizes
+- View the optimal layout for the component depending on their device's screen size

 ### Screenshot